 The swim started with a mass start.
 This was my 2nd open water swim and 1st mass start in open water experience.

 I was out of the water after 750m swim (around 18mins in my watch).
 For the 1st 325m, I only glided using only arm power, accelerated in the 100m turn and swam with full arm-kick power 325m back to the shore.

 Went straight to transition, running 500m of gradual uphill to the bike racks.
 Put on helmet first, cleats shoes and took my bikey off the bike village.
 Adding the T1 time, I spent 19mins from swim to bike proper.

 Sobrang kupad, 40mins off the 20km bike.
-Was so disappointed as during my MOA-ride trainings, I already had 35mins PR.
+HAHA!
 At T2, I was so nervous as almost all bikes in my Age Group were already on the racks.
 I immediately racked my bike, put on my running shoes, cap and shades and ran.

 Rattling, I took the wrong route and have to run around the bike village to the run course proper.
 Gaaah!
 Wasted time!
 I sprinted despite my jelly legs and poof!
 I got another boo-boo!
 But all iz well.